andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_06_Scripting.rst

 Video
 *********

 Click `here <https://www.youtube.com/watch?v=oXSHbRlogaA>`__ for a video showing you how to download and run the above script.
-It is the same video that summarizes the :ref:`final Unix chapter <Unix_09_AutomatingTheAnalysis>`, to show how the convergence between the two courses.
+It is the same video that summarizes the :ref:`final Unix chapter <Unix_09_AutomatingTheAnalysis>`, to show the convergence between the two courses.